 Approaching his 65th birthday, Prime Minister Frances Urquhart begins to see the end of his career.
 Not that he has the intention of resigning anytime soon.
 He does however hope to establish a legacy, one for the history books and one to provide his pension.
 For the latter, his wife Elizabeth introduces him to Mr. Nures, a Turkish-Cypriot businessman who will contribute handsomely to the Urquhart Trust if the upcoming boundary commission report provides a ruling favorable to Turkish-occupied Cyprus.
 As for the history books, he's decided to take credit for the upcoming peace deal in Cyprus, much to the consternation of the Foreign Secretary, Tom Makepeace.
 Still haunted by what happened to Mattie Storin, he is also haunted by events when he was in Cyprus as an army officer in the 1950s.
 An encounter on the motorway lands him in hospital.
-Written by

 Did You Know?

 Mrs. Urquhart says "Not what you can do for your country but what your country can do for you".
 It is a 180° change from the original by President JFK; "Ask not what your country can do for you ask what you can do for your country".
 See more

 Urquhart's "dead" dog is obviously still breathing.
 See more

 You approve of my choice?
 Utterly incorruptible, absolutely impartial.
 He just can't stand Frenchmen and who can blame him for that?